liamstatham/100-days-of-code/log.md

   - More exe work
   - started watching a video on numpi and pandas
   - downloaded 6gb mbox file to start next projects

+### Day 13: Jan 13, Wednesday

+**Today's Progress**:
+  - Started a new project, pulling strava data via API
+  - having to learn pandas and figure out json
+  - also thought of some more projects...